 For the last nearly eight years, Strobist has been a ~2x/week blog.
 As of January 2014, you’ll see that frequency dialed back in exchange for (hopefully) more depth and quality.

 There is no shortage of information out there today.
 In fact, there’s a glut of noise.
 I don’t want to add to that.
 I don’t want to waste your time reading it, nor mine producing it.

 So going forward in 2014, expect posts that appear less frequently but as a result are hopefully more worthy of a read.
 Lighting will still be the center of gravity, but we’ll be exploring more deeply the full ecosystems within that context.
 Because this is not just about light mods and ratios.
 How all of this stuff fits together is far more important.

 Also, we'll be improving the organization and accessibility of the Strobist’s 2000-post archive to make it easier to navigate the different subject areas of the site.
 There will be new vertical axes (similar to Lighting 101 and OA) to explore.
 And while on the subject, if you have any suggestions for themes, hit me up.
 This re-org is happening now.

 Lastly, I have plans for at least one new core module in the works.
 More on that soon.

 After more than a thousand miles of hikes/deep thinking in the last six months, I am also personally trading frequency for quality.
 I plan to do fewer projects but to pour myself into them.
 In my heart I know it is the right thing to do.

 So I’m embracing “low frequency, high amplitude” as a photographer, too.
 I'd encourage you to at least explore the idea.
 What will you be remembered for?
 I doubt it will be for quantity.

-Knock wood, I have a few productive years left with photography.
+Knock wood, I have a few productive years left.
 And I want to create the space to explore the possibilities of creating something meaningful.
 Or at least I’d like to try.